Hide Spelling Suggestions in Word to Train Writing Skills

 DocTools HideSpellingSuggestions adds an icon to the Quick Access Toolbar (QAT).
 The icon lets you open a dialog box with information about the add-in.
 In addition, the dialog box includes a link to this website for easy access to further information and other add-ins.

-Word 2013 and Word 2016 - Spelling & Grammar Task Pane versus Spelling and Grammar dialog box
+Word 2013 - Spelling & Grammar Task Pane versus Spelling and Grammar dialog box

 You can initiate spell check by pressing F7 or by selecting Review tab > Spelling & Grammar.
 In Word 2007 and 2010 this opens the Spelling and Grammar dialog box.
-This has, however, been changed in Word 2013 and Word 2016 - instead of a dialog box a task pane is opened (by default positioned to the right in the window).
+This has, however, been changed in Word 2013 - instead of a dialog box, a task pane is opened - by default positioned to the right in the window.
 Note that if you install the DocTools HideSpellingSuggestions add-in, F7 and Review tab > Spelling & Grammar will open the Spelling and Grammar dialog box as in earlier versions of Word.

 You may also be interested in other DocTools Word Add-Ins